Mathématique: Chapter 55

 Lam turned her eyes away from the monitor and stepped back from Vala, moving towards Jackson.

-“Osiris,” Jackson repeated, taken aback, looking at the screen, seeing himself there, or, maybe, seeing a handsome, gilded system lord.
+“Osiris,” Jackson repeated, taken aback, looking at the screen, seeing himself there, or, maybe, seeing a handsome, gilded System Lord.

-“Killed by Set, over and over, pulled apart, sealed into a sarcophagus, driven mad there, reassembled by those who loved him.
-Q’tesh wept for him when he left his host and returned to the Great River.
+“Killed by Set over and over, pulled apart, sealed into a sarcophagus, driven mad there, reassembled by those who loved him.”
+A tear escaped Vala’s eye.
+“Q’tesh wept for him when he left his host and returned to the Great River.
 His host, too, wept for him.
 And that was a thing Q’tesh had never seen, except among the Tok’ra.
-But it happens,” Vala whispered.
+But it happens.”
+There was a wistful note in Vala’s voice.

 Young shifted his weight, fighting the ache in his back, fighting the ache in the room.
-There was something terrible about this Tok’ra recall device, about watching it work, about a life compressed down from years to hours—how much of what came back came back in the right way?
+There was something terrible about this Tok’ra recall device, about watching it work, about a life compressed from years to hours—how much of what came back came back in the right way?
 How could it come back, how could it possibly come back right?
 Even with someone like Jackson catching the pieces as they came, looking at them, trying to put them where they belonged.
 But how could Jackson, how could even Jackson, do that for Vala, who’d kept so much about herself unmentioned beneath the exterior armor she showed the world?

 And, maybe, she could.
-Or, maybe, Jackson had understood that she’d always stood there, in some little lee of a merciless, ravenous false god, catching and using whatever kindnesses had trailed in the thing’s wake.
+Or, maybe, Jackson had understood she’d always stood there, in some little lee of a merciless, ravenous god, catching and using whatever kindnesses had trailed in the thing’s wake.

 Young stared determinedly at the gray concrete of the floor.